Macroevolution | Feeding Ecology | Functional Morphology

-Below are short descriptions of multiple ongoing research projects, which generally pertain to the evolutionary biology, ecology, and behavior of Neotropical cichlid fishes, Caribbean anole lizards, and North American salamanders.
+Below are short descriptions of multiple ongoing research projects, which generally pertain to the feeding ecology, functional morphology, and macroevolution of freshwater fishes, Caribbean anole lizards, and North American salamanders.

 Ecological and evolutionary implications of the oral and pharyngeal jaw systems in ray-finned fishes

 I am interested in many aspects of jaws.
 How do they function?
 How have they evolved?
 Ray-finned fishes have two jaw systems - oral and pharyngeal jaws - that provide a versatile feeding apparatus.
 I am interested in how these jaw systems respond to feeding ecology and the degree of functional and evolutionary integration between the jaw systems.

 Thumbnail: lower pharyngeal jaws of several Neotropical cichlids depicting the diversity of shape and dentition, dissected and photographed by E.D.B.